inet-framework/inet/showcases/mobility/spatial/doc/index.rst

 Goals
 -----

-Simulating scenarios that involve aircraft, drones, etc. require modeling of movement in three dimensions.
-In this showcase, we show how such spatial movement can be produced and visualized with INET.
+Modeling the movement of objects in three dimensions is essential when simulating scenarios involving aircraft, drones, and similar entities.
+This showcase demonstrates how INET can be used to generate and visualize three-dimensional mobility.
+This can be useful for understanding and evaluating the behavior of communication systems in such environments.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/mobility/spatial <https://github.com/inet-framework/inet/tree/master/showcases/mobility/spatial>`__